duckduckgo/content-scope-scripts/special-pages/README.md

 ### Styles

-Instead of dark mode media queries in the CSS, we rely on `data-theme` attribute set at the App level and update properties.
-This does change the specificity of rules set in this selector vs a media query.
+Instead of dark mode media queries in the CSS, we rely on `data-theme` attribute set at the App level and update properties inside rules for `[data-theme=dark]` or `[data-theme=dark] &`.
+This does change the specificity of properties set in this selector vs a media query.

 ### Integration Tests